Eddio0141/UniTAS/internal-docs/execute-on-end-of-updates.md

   - Careful not to patch something more than once as coroutine can be registered more than 1 time
 - [x] Does timing of `MoveNext` in iterator match `UnityEngine.SetupCoroutine.InvokeMoveNext`
   - Yes

+### Plan 4
+- Because a coroutine can't be registered when `yield return new WaitForEndOfFrame()`, the latest you can register a coroutine is

 #### Info
 - The method `MonoBehaviour.StartCoroutine(string, object)` and `MonoBehaviour.StartCoroutine(string)` will always search for a method returning `IEnumerator`